-One of the most consequential may be the change in the member panel size and voting numbers (the jury).
+One of the most consequential changes for trial is the new member panel ("jury") size and voting numbers (the jury).

 The UCMJ started with a requirement of a minium of three persons on the jury for a special court-martial and five for a general court-martial.This contrasts with the minimum of six that had been set by the United States Supreme Court.